mavwong/SpotifyDataAnalysis/README.md

 The dataset is from Kaggle.
 Here is the link to the [Spotify Dataset](https://www.kaggle.com/datasets/lehaknarnauli/spotify-datasets).
 There are two (2) datasets we have used for this project - Tracks and artists dataset.
 The following are its column feature fromt he data:

 #### Main Features
-- track_id and artist_id: unique identifier for each track used by Spotify (randomly generated alphanumeric string)
+- track_id and artist_id: unique identifier for each track and artist used by Spotify (randomly generated alphanumeric string)
 - track_name and artist_name: track name
 - popularity: song popularity score as of March 2021 on a normalized scale [0-100] where 100 is the most popular
 - duration_ms: duration of track in milliseconds